By Paul Martin

 The fentanyl-death outbreak of 2006 ceased with the closure of Distribuidora Talios.
 When supply halted, deaths fell.
 By 2007, the worst US fentanyl crisis up to that point ended.
 It was an example of supply reduction as the best harm reduction.

-Across the nation today, we are actively supporting families, building a grassroots movement, and demanding justice for victims like Ezekiel and Cooper.
+Across the nation today, United Against Fentanyl is actively supporting families, building a grassroots movement, and demanding justice for victims like Ezekiel and Cooper.